bbabatunde/DistrubutedFinalCode/README.md

 The project implemented to run on Khoury machines which is a linux envoriment.
 ## Step by step usage
 - Need to ssh to Khoury machine
 - Make to build program.
-It will create three executable files (server, client, and loadbalancer)
+It will create four executable files (server, client, loadbalancer, sysclient)
 - Each server, client, and loadbalancer need to run on different Khoury machine.
 - You can access different VDI machines via ssh by specifying their addresses.
 VDI machine addresses range from vdi-linux-030.ccs.neu.edu to vdi-linux-070.ccs.neu.edu.
 - To run the server (generic)